wwill24/uclafoodreview/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ## TODO
-[] - redirect to restaurants list of reviews after submitting review [] - logout
+[] - logout
 [] - change the review count, probably add a count in business db table